Xarlan/iso7816/README.md

 # iso7816

 This project is direct python-wrapper of the lib "libpcsclite.so".
-It allows to use card-reader whic connected throught USB and send/receive APDU data to communicate with smart-cards based on ISO7816.
+It allows to use card-reader which connected throught USB and send/receive APDU data to communicate with smart-cards based on ISO7816.

 The capabilities:
 * get and analyze ATR